steemit/whitepaper/whitepaper.md

 The percentage floors used to compute STEEM creation are based on the supply, including the STEEM value of all outstanding SBD and SP (as determined by the current rate / feed).

-### Interest

-SBD pays holders interest.
-The interest rate is set by the same people who publish the price feed so that it can adapt to changing market conditions.
+### Risk, Leverage, and Dilution

 All debt carries risk to the lender.
 Someone who holds SBD without redeeming it is effectively lending the community the value of a dollar.
 They are trusting that at some point in the future someone will be willing to buy the SBD from them for a dollar or that there will be speculators and investors willing to buy the STEEM they convert it into.

 STEEM and SP holders gain leverage when members of the community are willing to hold SBD.
 This leverage amplifies the gains from growth while also contributing to growth.
 STEEM holders do suffer from increased dilution if the price falls.
 Cryptocurrency projects have shown that the gains from increasing the user base willing to trust the network with capital ultimately add more value to the network than any dilution that may occur during a downturn.

 ### Setting Price Feeds

-Astute readers will recognize that an interest bearing asset of limited supply may trade higher or lower than the underlying asset, depending upon other opportunities to earn interest on the same asset.
-With a high interest rate paid on an asset pegged to the US dollar many people will bid up the limited supply of Steem Dollars until they are no longer valued at $1.
-In economics there is a principle known as the Impossible Trinity[^fn4] which states that it is impossible to have all three of the following at the same time:

-1. A stable exchange rate
-2. Free capital movement
-3. An independent monetary policy

-If Steem feed producers aim to have an independent monetary policy, allowing it to create and destroy Steem Dollars while simultaneously having full control over the interest rate, then they will encounter problems.
-The Impossible Trinity principle dictates that Steem Dollars either need to restrict capital movement, have an unstable exchange rate with the dollar, or have limited control over the interest rate.

 The primary concern of Steem feed producers is to maintain a stable one-to-one conversion between SBD and the US dollar (USD).
-Any time SBD is consistently trading above $1.00 USD, interest payments must be stopped.
-In a market where 0% interest on debt still demands a premium, it is safe to say the market is willing to extend more credit than the debt the community is willing to take on.
-If this happens a SBD will be valued at more than $1.00 and there is little the community can do without charging negative interest rates.
+In a market where debt still demands a premium, it is safe to say the market is willing to extend more credit than the debt the community is willing to take on.
+If this happens a SBD will be valued at more than $1.00 and there is little the community can do.

-If the debt-to-ownership ratio is low and SBD is trading for less than $1.00, then the interest rate should be increased.
-This will encourage more people to hold their SBD and support the price.

 If SBD trades for less than $1.00 USD and the debt-to-ownership ratio is high, then the feeds should be adjusted upward to give more STEEM per SBD.
 This will increase demand for SBD while also reducing the debt-to-ownership ratio and returning SBD to parity with USD.

-Assuming the value of STEEM is growing faster than Steem is creating new SBD, the debt-to-ownership ratio should remain under the target ratio and the interest offered will benefit everyone.
-If the value of the network is flat or falling, then any interest offered will only make the debt-to-ownership ratio worse.

 In effect, feed producers are entrusted with the responsibility of setting monetary policy for the purpose of maintaining a stable peg to the USD.
-Abuse of this power can harm the value of STEEM so SP holders are wise to vote for witnesses who can be counted on to adjust the price feed and interest rates according to the rules outlined above.
+Abuse of this power can harm the value of STEEM so SP holders are wise to vote for witnesses who can be counted on to adjust the price feed according to the rules outlined above.

 If the debt-to-ownership ratio gets dangerously high and market participants choose to avoid conversion requests, then the feed should be adjusted to increase the rate at which STEEM is paid for converting SBD.

-Changes to the interest rate policy and/or any premiums/discounts on the STEEM/SBD conversion rate should be a slow and measured response to long-term average deviations rather than an attempt to respond to short-term market conditions.
+Changes to any premiums/discounts on the STEEM/SBD conversion rate should be a slow and measured response to long-term average deviations rather than an attempt to respond to short-term market conditions.

 It is our belief that these rules will give market participants confidence that they are unlikely lose money by holding SBD purchased at a price of $1.00.
-We fully expect there to be a narrow trading range between $0.95 and $1.05 for SBD under normal market conditions.

 ## Subjective Contributions